supervisely-ecosystem/review-labels-side-by-side/README.md

  - To copy objects and tags press `Copy selected objects` for objects and `Copy selected tags` for tags respectively.

    Corresponding data will appear at annotation area a few moments later.
+   When you hover over the table element, the corresponding object in the gallery will be highlighted.

 <img src="https://i.imgur.com/IwYpP4c.png">